celery/celery/docs/glossary.rst

         Sends a task message so that the task function is :term:`executed <executing>` by a worker.

+    kombu
+        Python messaging library used by Celery to send and receive messages.

+    billiard
+        Fork of the Python multiprocessing library containing improvements required by Celery.

     executing
         Workers *execute* task :term:`requests <request>`.